Teaching methods

 Year 4

-The above is a sample of the typical modules we offer but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
-Modules (including methods of assessment) may change or be updated, or modules may be cancelled, over the duration of the course due to a number of reasons such as curriculum developments or staffing changes.
-This content was last updated on Friday 10 March 2023.
+The above is a sample of the typical modules we offer, but is not intended to be construed or relied on as a definitive list of what might be available in any given year.
+This content was last updated on Tuesday 17 December 2024.
+Due to timetabling availability, there may be restrictions on some module combinations.

-You will gain a basic understanding of the fundamental architecture of computers and computer networks.
+This module takes a practical approach to give students a basic understanding of the fundamental architecture of computers and software.

-You’ll also learn how modern computer systems and networks are constructed of hierarchical layers of functionality which build on and abstract the layers below.
+This module shows how modern computer systems are made of hierarchical layers of functionality which build on and abstract the layers below.

 You will gain a broad overview of the fundamental theories and techniques of artificial intelligence (AI).